mstange/samply/Readme.md

 In the future, I would like to obtain stacks using our own code, given these primitives.

 However, for now, we make use of a private macOS framework called "Symbolication".
-The Symbolication framework has two Objective C classes called `VMUSampler` and `VMUProcessDescription` that provide exactly the type of functionality we need.
+The Symbolication framework has an Objective C class called `VMUSampler` that provides stack sampling functionality.
-Obviously we don't want to rely on private frameworks long-term.
-But for now they can get us started.
+The use of `VMUSampler` is intended to be temporary. `VMUSampler` runs into the same performance problem as Instruments with local Firefox binaries because it tries to symbolicate eagerly.